-The school district shall keep all documents or records in question until the end of the appeal period, until a decision has been rendered on the petition, or as otherwise statutorily provided, whichever is longer.
+The school district shall keep all documents or records in question until the end of the appeal period, until a decision has been rendered on the petition, or as otherwise statutorily provided according to the Record Retention Schedule Policy, whichever is longer.
 (I.C.
 74-115(2))